pelithne/actions/README.md

 # Github Actions and Kubernetes on Azure

-This tutorial explains how to set up a basic "infrastructure as code"-pipeline to create a Kubernetes cluster in Azure using Azure Kubernetes Service, AKS.
+This tutorial explains how to set up a basic "infrastructure as code"-pipeline in Github to create a Kubernetes cluster in Azure using Azure Kubernetes Service, AKS.

 ## Azure subscription